 I’m Marie.
-I’m a wife, mother, visual artist and cancer survivor.
+I’m a wife, mother, visual artist, and cancer survivor.
 I grew up in Appalachia with very humble roots.
-My parents used to have my older sister pay for my school lunch because I would give my money away every day to others and come home hungry.
+My parents used to have my older sister pay for my school lunch because I gave my money away every day to others and came home hungry if left to my own devices.
 Even at an early age, I loved the feeling of giving.

 That simple act of love was enough to put wind back in my sails.
 I carry that memory close to my heart and am committed to fighting back against the negative in our world with positive energy and love.
 I do this in my daily interactions and take my responsibility to teach kindness to my children very seriously.
 Those little minds are the future and I want it to be beautiful for them.
 When we have a bad day, the first thing we do is figure out how we could go out and spread a little joy.
 It’s amazing how that ends up turning our own day around!
 This was also a centerpiece in my training for school counseling.
 Teaching students to combat negativity with acts of kindness gives them a sense of control.